gskbyte/GSKStretchyHeaderView/README.md

 ![Example 3](https://raw.githubusercontent.com/gskbyte/GSKStretchyHeaderView/master/screenshots/tabs_small.gif)
 ![Example 3](https://raw.githubusercontent.com/gskbyte/GSKStretchyHeaderView/master/screenshots/twitter_small.gif)

-GSKStretchyHeaderView is an implementation of the stretchy header paradigm as seen on the Twitter app or the Spotify app.
+GSKStretchyHeaderView is an implementation of the stretchy header paradigm as seen on many apps, like Twitter, Spotify or airbnb.
 It's designed in order to accomplish the following requirements:

 - Compatibility with `UITableView` and `UICollectionView`
 - Data source and delegate independency: can be added to an existing view controller